Legacy of Uzushiogakure

 Naruto didn't regret that decision one bit.

-Crowding outside his building was a group of his...well-wishers.
-Drunks, for the most part, but also the occasional sober mind who just got their kicks from hurting him.
-As a group, he watched them all but storm his building and start painting graffiti on the walls outside his apartment.
-A few even broke his windows, but none of that was damage beyond what he was used to.
+Crowding outside his building was a group of the local...colour, he supposed was the right word.
+Drunks, for the most part, but also the occasional sober mind who just got their kicks from hurting people.
+As a group, he watched them pretty much trash the building facade, tagging the walls with gang graffiti and smashing windows.
+Why?
+He never really understood the reason when told by the Hokage, but as far as he could understand, they were just idiots being idiots.
+Unlike the jerks in the nicer side of town, who simply refused to sell stuff to him, or overcharged him, just because of who he was.
 Thankfully, Old Man Teuchi didn't mind shopping in his stead, so long as Naruto fronted the money.
 The man was kind, not stupid.

 Naruto watched silently as the crowd trashed the outside of his home, not really caring anymore.
-Thankfully, they'd long since stopped invading the apartment proper, since they'd realized he had nothing of value.
+Thankfully, they'd long since stopped invading the apartments proper, since they'd realized no one who lived here had anything of value.

-It took maybe half an hour before the group tired itself out and began leaving the building, and Naruto could see they seemed a little disappointed at not having caught him.
+It took maybe half an hour before the group tired itself out and began leaving the building, and Naruto could see they seemed a little disappointed at not having walked away with anything of value.

-Though, he was pretty sure that even if they did catch him, they wouldn't have had the balls to do anything more extreme than hurl a few words of abuse.
-While gang beatings had been something of a worry in the past, Naruto had noticed that after the first couple such occasions, the mobs had all but disappeared, instead settling for pretty much making his life as much of a living hell as they could without actually laying hands on him.
+That being said,, he was pretty sure that if they had caught him at home and tried to rob him, they wouldn't have had the balls to do anything more extreme than hurl a few words of abuse.
+While many a punk had threatened to severely hurt him in the past, Naruto had noticed that after the first couple such occasions, said individuals had all but disappeared, instead settling for pretty much making his life as much of a living hell as they could without actually laying hands on him.
 He never did quite figure out what had made them change their minds regarding visiting grave bodily harm on a child, but had decided not to look a gift horse in the mouth.

 Let's just say those were the days Ibiki Morino, Head of Torture and Interrogation, had been at his happiest and leave it at that.